On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

 where

-denotes the free-space heat kernel, and the final integral in \eqref{intro:mild} is a stochastic integral in the sense of Walsh \cite[Chapter 2]{Walsh}.
-Chapter 1 of the minicourse by Dalang, Khoshnevisan, Mueller, Nualart, and Xiao \cite{Minicourse} contains a quick introduction to the topic of stochastic PDEs of the type considered here.
+denotes the free-space heat kernel, and the final integral in (\ref{intromild}) is a stochastic integral in the sense of Walsh~\cite{Walsh}, Chapter 2.
+Chapter 1 of the minicourse by Dalang et al.~\cite{Minicourse} contains a quick introduction to the topic of stochastic PDEs of the type considered here.

-We are interested solely in the physically interesting case that $u_0(x)\ge 0$ for all $x\in\R$.
-In that case, a minor variation of Mueller's comparison principle \cite{Mueller} implies that if in addition $\sigma(0)=0$, then with probability one $u_t(x)\ge 0$ for all $t>0$ and $x\in\R$; see also Theorem 5.1 of Dalang et al \cite[p.\ 130]{Minicourse}, as well as Theorem \ref{th:Mueller} below.
+We are interested solely in the physically interesting case that $u_0(x)\ge0$ for all $x\in\R$.
+In that case, a minor variation of Mueller's comparison principle~\cite{Mueller} implies that if in addition $\sigma(0)=0$, then with probability one $u_t(x)\ge0$ for all $t>0$ and $x\in\R$; see also Theorem 5.1 of Dalang et al.~\cite{Minicourse}, page 130, as well as Theorem~\ref{thMueller} below.

-We follow Foondun and Khoshnevisan \cite{FK}, and say that the solution $u:=\{u_t(x)\}_{t>0,x\in\R}$ to \eqref{eq:main} is [weakly] \emph{intermittent} if
+We follow Foondun and Khoshnevisan~\cite{FK}, and say that the solution $u:=\{u_t(x)\}_{t>0,x\in\R}$ to (\ref{eqmain}) is (weakly) \textit{intermittent} if

 where ``$\log$'' denotes the natural logarithm, to be concrete.
-Here, we refer to the property \eqref{interm}, if and when it holds, as \emph{mathematical intermittency} [to be distinguished from \emph{physical intermittency}, which is a phenomenological property of an object that \eqref{eq:main} is modeling].
+Here, we refer to property (\ref{interm}), if and when it holds, as \textit{mathematical intermittency} [to be distinguished from \textit{physical intermittency}, which is a phenomenological property of an object that (\ref{eqmain}) is modeling].

-If $\sigma(u)=\text{const}\cdot u$ and $u_0$ is bounded from above and below uniformly, then the work of Bertini and Cancrini \cite{BC} and Mueller's comparison principle \cite{Mueller} together imply \eqref{interm}.
-In the fully nonlinear case, Foondun and Khoshnevisan \cite{FK} discuss a connection to nonlinear renewal theory, and use that connection to establish \eqref{interm} under various conditions; for instance, they have shown that \eqref{interm} holds provided that $\liminf_{|x|\to\infty}|\sigma(x)/x|>0$ and $\inf_{x \in \R} u_0(x)$ is sufficiently large.
+If $\sigma(u)=\mathrm{const}\cdot u$ and $u_0$ is bounded from above and below uniformly, then the work of Bertini and Cancrini~\cite{BC} and Mueller's comparison principle~\cite{Mueller} together imply (\ref{interm}).
+In the fully nonlinear case, Foondun and Khoshnevisan~\cite{FK} discuss a connection to nonlinear renewal theory, and use that connection to establish (\ref{interm}) under various conditions; for instance, they have shown that (\ref{interm}) holds provided that $\liminf_{|x|\to\infty}|\sigma(x)/x|>0$ and $\inf_{x \in\R} u_0(x)$ is sufficiently large.

-If the $\limsup$ in \eqref{interm} is a bona fide limit, then we arrive at the usual description of intermittency in the literature of mathematics and theoretical physics; see for instance Molchanov \cite{Molch91} and Zeldovich, Molchanov, Ruzmaikin, and Sokolov \cite{ZMRS85,ZMRS88}.
+If the $\limsup$ in (\ref{interm}) is a bona fide limit, then we arrive at the usual description of intermittency in the literature of mathematics and theoretical physics; see, for instance, Molchanov~\cite{Molch91} and Zeldovich et al.~\cite{ZMRS85,ZMRS88,ZRS}.